 The day after the birth of our first child, my husband Victor and I purchased a property in cottage country north of Toronto.
 A nature lover who thrives on solitude, it had been Victor’s dream to own land since coming to Canada.

 He had grown up with a conservation park as his backyard in Nairobi, Kenya.
 As a “city girl” born just outside of Toronto, I would have been happy sipping margaritas by a hotel pool after a day of sight-seeing and shopping.
 At first I was not keen on becoming a cottage owner (too much work), but I’ve come to relish the time spent there.

 The cottage has become a respite from our busy lives.
 As we take in the country air, our shoulders relax as the tension oozes out with each breath.
 With no phone line or Internet access, Victor and I are able to decompress.
-For our children, Julian, 11, and Samarra, 8, the cottage has taught them that they can have fun without electronics and that life goes on without Instant Messaging and MuchMusic.
-Their imaginations run wild as they scamper barefoot through the woods, hunting for snakes and frogs and building sand castles on the beach.
+For our children, Julian, 14, and Samarra, 11, the cottage has taught them that they can have fun beyond electronic devices.
+Their imaginations run wild as they run barefoot through the woods and hunting for snakes and frogs.
 Their adventures are endless.

 When we signed the mortgage to the cottage the day after Julian was born, little did we know that our family would embark on a different kind of adventure a few years later: the food allergy journey.
 When he was 3, Julian was diagnosed with a severe allergy to peanut, and his list of food allergies would grow.
 Life would change for all of us.